 As a kid, I was friends with her granddaughter Kyou,

-who looks so busy these days,
+who seems so busy these days,

 clip-clopping around from morning to night